 n is an integer.
 The default is 0.

 When targwijsz is set, the WIJ expands to the specified size (in MB).
-When set to 0, the WIJ grows as needed, based on activity.
 The value is an integer, but fractional input is accepted and silently truncated (for example, 35.5 becomes 35).

 For more information, see the Write Image Journaling and Recovery chapter in Data Integrity Guide.

 Setting this target size ensures that disk space is allocated for the WIJ early in the start-up process.
 If sufficient space is not allocated early and there is not enough available space for the WIJ, the instance may encounter problems.
 Allocating space for WIJ is an advanced configuration setting.
 If you encounter issues with this, contact the InterSystems Worldwide Resource CenterOpens in a new window.